jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/chapter-5.md

-+++
+---
+heading: Chapter 5
+title: "The Analysis of the Sense of Merit and Demerit"
+weight: 12
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-title=  "The analysis of the sense of Merit and Demerit" heading=  "Chapter 5 of Part 2 Section 1" description=  "The Sense of Merit arises from sympathy, the Sense of Demerit arises from lack of sympathy" date=  2015-09-26 author=  "Adam Smith" image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-2/section-1/chapter-4" linkbtext=  "Chapter 5" linkf=  "/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1" linkftext=  "Chapter 1"
+description: "The Sense of Merit arises from sympathy, the Sense of Demerit arises from lack of sympathy"
-+++
+---

 ### The Sense of Merit arises from sympathy
 <!--